21 Simple Kindness Activities For Kids

 3. How can small acts of kindness make a difference?

 Introducing some engaging kindness activities for kids is a great way of instilling them with the virtue of compassion.
 These activities help them learn about the act of giving and being empathetic towards others’ needs and feelings.
 Encourage your children in some fun activities such as making cards for community helpers and celebrating their birthdays by distributing gifts and clothes to the needy.
 Further, giving flowers and compliments is also the ideal way to display kindness.
-These activities will help your children learn about the importance of kindness.
+These kindness and empathy activities for kids will help them learn about the importance of kindness.

 Infographic: Kindness Activities For Children